|<![endif]> <![if !vml]>|

-Welcome to the Stacy Lab at the University of Hawai'i at Hilo.
-We use a combination of molecular, greenhouse, and field techniques to explore ecological and evolutionary processes in Hawaiian endemic species.
+Welcome to the Stacy Lab at the University of Hawai'i Hilo.
+We use a combination of field, greenhouse, and lab (molecular and microscopy) techniques to study plant evolution.
+Our studies focus on population divergence and reproductive isolation within Hawaiian plant groups, especially within the landscape-dominant tree genus Metrosideros (’Ohi’a).
 Current projects in the lab include:

 · Strengths and stages of reproductive barriers within Hawaiian Metrosideros

 · DNA barcoding and phylogeography of Hawaiian Cyrtandra and Clermontia

 Read or hear about our research here…